sharedgeo/FDC-Docs/source/FDCToolset.rst

    *Layers*

-Zoom to location
+.. video:: /_static/A5-Layers.mov
+   :align: center
+   :caption: View or Hide Layers
+   :width: 700
+   :figwidth: 110%)

+Navigation
 ^^^^^^^^^^^^^^^^^^
 If you are on location at the dig site, click the **Location** map icon in the bottom left of the screen.
 This will zoom into the ticket boundaries for a close up look at the features.
 You can zoom in or out using your mouse wheel to select the specific zoom that works for you.

+FDC automatically shows your current location if you allowed this in your computer's settings.
+Toggle it off with the **Hide Current Location** button.

 .. caution::
    When using FDC from an office, be aware that the location detected may not be your actual location, but the location of elements of your IT infrastrucucture.

+.. video:: /_static/A7-Navigation.mov
+   :align: center
+   :caption: Navigation in FDC
+   :width: 700
+   :figwidth: 110%)

 Add/Edit Features
 ^^^^^^^^^^^^^^^^^^
 To add new or edit existing features for this ticket that only you can see, select the **Add/Edit Features** or pencil icon from the toolset.
 Define the information needed to capture a new feature:
+To add new or edit existing features for this ticket that only you can see, select the **Add/Edit Features** or pencil icon from the toolset.
+Define the information needed to capture a new feature:

-* **Geometry Type** you want to add: a point, a polygon, or a line.
+* **Geometry Types** you want to add: a point, a polygon, or a line.
 * Choose the appropriate **Feature Class** such as Reference, Electrical, etc.
 * Create a **Label** that will identify this feature in the future.
 * It is always helpful to include **Notes** to describe the feature you are adding.

-FDC automatically shows your current location if you allowed this in your computer's settings.
-Toggle it off with the **Hide Current Location** button.
+.. video:: /_static/A8-GeometryTypes.mov
+   :align: center
+   :caption: Supported Geometry Types
+   :width: 700
+   :figwidth: 110%)

 Draw Feature
 ^^^^^^^^^^^^^^